perstarke-webdev/panorama-perspectives-blog/_posts/2025-03-12-why-jekyll-when-not.md

 🔹 3.
 Extending Jekyll with External Tools
 Forms: Use Formspree, Formspark, Netlify Forms, or similar for form handling.
 Search: Implement Algolia or JavaScript-based search (Minimal Mistakes theme already includes this).
+Tailwind, gsap also can be mentioned here again for styling tools like sociablekit, although I'm not the biggest fan of this one because they come with some limiations and problems, can integrate social media feeds easily.
+Still have used those and actually use it on ym own website as well, desite its limitaions it can work well!
 E-commerce: Use Snipcart, Shopify Buy Button, or Stripe for payments.
 Comments & User Interaction: Add Disqus, Staticman, or Commento for blog discussions.

 5️⃣ Best Use Cases for Jekyll
 ✔ Blogs & Developer Blogs → Simple Markdown-based writing & publishing.
 ✔ Portfolio & Personal Branding Sites → Fast, lightweight, easy to manage.